List of Coronation Street characters introduced in 1995: Judy Mallett

 Judy Mallett (also Smedley) was played by Gaynor Faye from October 1995 until September 1999.

 She moves to Weatherfield with her husband, Gary (Ian Mercer) in October 1995 after buying Jack and Vera Duckworth's house.
 She and Gary are happy together, but Judy longs for a child.
 Sadly, nothing happened so when she meets Zoe Tattersall (Joanne Froggatt), a young woman who was considering giving her baby up for adoption, Judy convinces Zoe to allow her and Gary to adopt the baby; a girl who she and Gary name Katie Joyce.
 Zoe, however, regrets her decision and soon takes Katie back and renames her Shannon.
 Judy and Gary are heartbroken by this, and this did not improve when Shannon died of meningitis a few months later.
 Eventually, Judy discovers that she is pregnant and is thrilled to discover that she is expecting twins.
 On 25 December 1998, she gives birth to Rebecca and William Mallett.

 Judy dies in her backyard whilst hanging out the washing on 24 September 1999, the victim of a pulmonary embolism that developed as a result of an injury she sustained to her leg in a road accident caused by Terry Duckworth (Nigel Pivaro).

+Brian Dunkley

+Brian Dunkley was the husband of Alison Dunkley (Maggie Saunders).

+He started a two-year affair with his sister-in-law, Denise Osbourne (Denise Black). when the affair was exposed it made Brian and Denise flee to Scotland.
+Denise originally left her son Daniel Osbourne (Lewis Harney) with his father, Ken Barlow (William Roache), however, Brian and Denise came back to take Daniel.

+in 2007, it is revealed that Denise and Brian are no longer together, with Denise and Daniel Moving back down to the Manchester area.

+Alison Dunkley

+Alison Dunkley was the wife of Brian Dunkley (Benny Young) and sister to Denise Osbourne (Denise Black).

+Alison is oblivious until it is revealed that her husband Brian, had been having an affair with her sister Denise for almost two years.
+When Alison discovered that the pair were leaving for Scotland she begged Ken Barlow (William Roache) to take Denise back as she still wanted to be with Brian, however, Ken refused.

+Ken visited Alison in January 1997, Ken asks her to testify in his favor in a custody hearing over Daniel Osbourne (Lewis Harney), however she was still a nervous wreck from the betrayal of her husband and sister and refused to see Denise and Brian again in any capacity.